g-leech/argmin-gravitas/_posts/2014-07-31-comparing.markdown

 <br><br>

 * I think some part of politics reduces to this.
 When questions of UK social justice come up, my first thoughts are things like, “Yeah, but the British minimum wage is in <a href="http://www.givingwhatwecan.org/get-involved/how-rich-am-i">the top 15% of global incomes</a>”.
 I compare down to the global working class.<br><br> This is true and important, but for some purposes <a href="#fn:2" id="fnref:2">2</a> it is also stupid, since on the sad margin of nationalist politics, giant public transfers to <a href="{{give}}">GiveDirectly</a> are not on the table.
 Unless they are, it is true but does not <i>help</i> to paint the locally poor as globally rich.
-(Maybe some people are <a href="{{ineff}}">inefficiently rich</a> on <i>any</i> reading.)<br><br> However, we have to remember that the converse – comparing up, to a better arrangement – often means making a comparison with something that doesn’t exist, never has, and may not be able to. <br><br>
+(Maybe some people are <a href="{{ineff}}">inefficiently rich</a> on <i>any</i> reading.)<br><br> However, we have to remember that the converse – comparing up, to a better arrangement – often means making a comparison with something that doesn’t exist, never has, and may not be able to. <br><br><br>

 When it's important to improve, you want to compare up.
 When it's more important to feel good, or to just _get on with it_, you want to compare down.
-I try to do plenty of both. e.g. "Relative to the human average I've done a lot and know a lot."
-Comparing up is more natural to me, so I make an effort to recall my achievements and the base rates.
+I try to do plenty of both. "<i>Relative to the human average I've done a lot and know a lot.</i>" and "<i>On the grand scale of things, I haven't done very much yet.</i>" Comparing up is more natural to me, so I make an effort to recall my achievements and the base rates.

 Saying “what I have is good” might reduce your drive to improve the situation.
 Are the two package deals 1) gratitude &amp; de facto conservatism, or 2) aggro, envy, &amp; progress?
 Yes, maybe, but we can always try to alternate. really fast.